PhD projects

 Classically a black hole can only absorb and not emit particles.
 Black holes do however emit quantum Hawking radiation.
 This project is concerned with the behaviour of quantum fields on black hole spacetimes.

 The construction and properties of quantum states on black hole backgrounds will be studied, including the computation of renormalized expectation values of observables such as the vacuum polarisation or stress-energy tensor.
 A particular focus will be on black holes with either rotation or charge, where superradiance effects play an important role.
+Expectation values can then be used to study the backreaction of the quantum field on the space-time geometry.

 Visit Elizabeth's website